fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ## Notes

-- These instructions detect the numerical values by making adjustments based on the sample images.
+- These instructions detect the numerical values by making adjustments based on the sample image.
 If using the images which are captured by yourself, it may not be possible to detect the values correctly.
 Please prepare them by referring to the following notes.
   - Capture a large, bright image of the meter only.
   - Make sure that the reflection of light does not appear on the meter.
   - Take a picture with the meter part directly in front of you.